Brain-Train-Consultancy-services-LLP/ai-open-problem-prompts/README.md

 ❗ Solo repositories will not be reviewed or evaluated.

-Only team-based repositories with a minimum of **5 active contributors** are eligible for:
+Only team-based repositories with a minimum of **2 and  maximum of 5 active contributors** are eligible for:

 - Visiblity
 - Reviews